codyn01/Delta-demo/README.md

 # Delta-demo
-This is an demo for  Git &amp; GitHub class
+This is an demo for  Git &amp; GitHub class.